Bhekisile/capstone-project/README.md

 ### Prerequisites

-In order to run this project you need: Live Server
+In order to run this project you need:

+Live Server
+npm

 ### Setup